-The Job of a Nursing Assistant
+The Role of a Certified Nursing Assistant

-- Furnishing basic services to patients
+- Providing basic services to patients

 - Taking patient's vital signs

 - Maintaining a record of patient's health status